 In a bowl fitted with a paddle attachment, combine the butter plus the brown and granulated sugars and mix on medium speed until light and fluffy, about 3-4 minutes.
 Add the eggs one at a time beating well after each addition.
 Stop and scrape the mixer as needed.

 Remove the dough from the refrigerator and using a 1 tsp. cookie scoop, drop spoonfuls of dough onto your prepared cookie sheet about 1.5” apart.
 Bake for about 12-15 minutes until the cookies are golden brown rotating the cookie sheets halfway through for even baking.
-Transfer the baking sheets to a wire rack and allow the cookies to cool completely.
+Transfer the cookies to a wire rack and allow them to cool completely.